DataDog/documentation/content/en/metrics/overview.md

 ### Configurable Processing

-The **Configurable Processing** column shows an overview of the configuration options available for your metrics.
+The **Configurable Processing** column lists the various advanced configuration options that you can use to increase the value of your metrics.
 Click on any of the options for more information and a link to the relevant configuration screen.

 {{% collapse-content title="Optimize your custom metrics costs with Metrics without Limits™" level="h4" %}}
 [Metrics without Limits™][19] helps you manage custom metric costs by indexing only the metric tags most valuable to your organization.
+Your use of Metrics without Limits™ is reflected in the top section of the Overview page as **Selected Metrics**.
+For more information about managing your custom metrics costs, see [Best Practices for Custom Metrics Governance][22].
 {{% /collapse-content %}}

 {{% collapse-content title="Enable percentiles on distribution metrics" level="h4" %}}
-[Distribution metrics][20] with percentiles enabled show you percentile aggregations of metric values sent from multiple hosts, so you can measure statistical distributions across your entire infrastructure.
+[Distribution metrics][20] with percentiles enabled provide you with globally accurate percentiles calculated server-side from all hosts, so you can measure statistical distributions across your entire distributed infrastructure.
 {{% /collapse-content %}}

 {{% collapse-content title="Ingest historical metrics" level="h4" %}}